jefersoncunha/jefersoncunha/README.md

 As the Technology Director of the Gaúcha Association of Startups (AGS) for 4 years, I participated in several innovative projects that transformed the technology landscape in the state of Rio Grande do Sul.

 For over 12 years, I have served as a Technology Director for startups, contributing to numerous acceleration and incubation projects such as `BossaNova`, `Inova/RS`, `Inova/Brasil`, and `StartUp/Chile`.
 I have also been honored with multiple awards for excellence in technology within these programs.
-Additionally, as the Technology Director of MoonBase.Digital for 12 years, I have been involved in over 5,000 technology and digital projects.

 In the academic and research domain, I worked as a researcher and developer for CNPq for two years, achieving the ✨*Gold Award in the technical category*✨. <br/>